 A cockpit switch is provided to disable the vehicle stability and traction control aspects of the system while leaving the ABS system fully functional.

-Available high-performance tires further enhance dry handling, wet handling and braking, at the cost of performance in snow and accelerated wear.
-In warm weather these tires consistently outperform all-season tires in slalom speed, maximum cornering g force, and braking distance.
+The high-performance tires available on the Type-S further enhance dry handling, wet handling and braking, at the cost of performance in snow and accelerated wear.
+In warm weather, these tires consistently outperform all-season tires in slalom speed, maximum cornering g force, and braking distance.

-The TL with manual transmission has a T145/70R17 temporary spare tire.
-A T135/80R16 temporary spare is used on the TL with automatic transmission.
-The advantages of a temporary spare include maximum trunk space, and reduced vehicle weight for better handling and fuel economy.
+The TL Type-S has a T145/70R17 temporary spare tire.
+A T135/80R16 temporary spare is used on the TL.
+The advantages of a temporary spare include maximum trunk space as well as reduced vehicle weight for better handling and fuel economy.

-An available sport suspension kit can be purchased, which includes all four shock absorbers and springs, larger wheels and tires plus aero components.
-Known as the "A-SPEC" kit, it provides firmer damping and spring rates for sportier handling.
-A lower ride height further distinguishes the sport suspension-equipped TL cosmetically.
+Specifically made for TL models, an available dealer-installed sport suspension kit can also be purchased, which includes all four shock absorbers and springs, larger wheels and tires plus aero components.
+Known as the A-SPEC kit, it provides firmer damping and spring rates for an even sportier handling and offers a lower ride height, further distinguishing the TL.

 The A-SPEC kit includes:

 - Pre-assembled performance springs and shocks that lower the vehicleapproximately 1.2 in.
 (30 mm)

 - 18-inch wheels with 235/40ZR18 Yokohama AVS ES100 tires

 - Special steering wheel with distinctive shape and stitching

 - Performance brake pads (for automatic transmission vehicles only)